puppetlabs/puppet-docs/source/facter/2.0/custom_facts.markdown

 ### Fact Locations

+The best way to distribute external facts is with pluginsync, which added support for them in [Puppet 3.4](/puppet/3/reference/release_notes.html#preparations-for-syncing-external-facts)/[Facter 2.0.1](release_notes.html#pluginsync-for-external-facts).
+To add external facts to your puppet modules, just place them in `<MODULEPATH>/<MODULE>/facts.d/`.

-External facts must go in a standard directory.
+If you're not using pluginsync, then external facts must go in a standard directory.
 The location of this directory varies depending on your operating system, whether your deployment uses Puppet Enterprise or open source releases, and whether you are running as root/Administrator.
 When calling facter from the command line, you can specify the external facts directory with the `--external-dir` option.

 > **Note:** These directories will not necessarily exist by default; you may need to create them.
 If you create the directory, make sure to restrict access so that only Administrators can write to the